Application instructions for all positions are provided at the end of the job listings.

 - Lift 20 lbs

-- Drive to transport clients and/or their children to attend activities and meetings at various locations
+- Drive to transport clients and to attend meetings at various locations

 - Utilize keyboard